 - Servers should be physically located in an access-controlled environment.

 - Servers are specifically prohibited from operating from uncontrolled cubicle areas.

-All security-related events on critical or sensitive systems must be logged and audit trails saved as follows:
+Significant events on all systems must be logged and audit trails saved as follows:

-- All security related logs will be kept online for a minimum of 1 week.
+- All system-related logs will be kept online for 1 week.

-Security-related events will be reported to OrgSync, who will review logs and report incidents to IT management.
-Corrective measures will be prescribed as needed.
+Any critical or sensitive-data event will automatically be reported to IT management at OrgSync, who will review log details and take appropriate action.
+Corrective measures and client notifications will be prescribed as needed.
 Security-related events include, but are not limited to:

 - Port-scan attacks